thomaskAHLE/FinalProjectUe4/README.md

   * Added ranged attack type for enemies, And enemy projectiles that move toward player.
   * Added damage multiplier based on consecutive shots without getting hit, and put a collision on enemies heads so they take more damage on headshot.
   * Updated Player UI to show damage multipler and the number of enemies killed.
-  * Added particle effects to zombies, targets and enemy projectiles to show when they are hit.
+  * Added particle effects to zombies, targets and enemy helped Jalon to add projectiles and show when they are hit.
   * Rewrote EnemyEncounter class to be able to control enemies of any type.
   * Rewrote code to reduce coupling by using delegate events

 * <b>Jalon Jackson:</b>
-  * (Insert text here)
+  * Setup venue for project meetings
+  * Developed projectiles to illustrated enemy attact and environmental elements for background effects.
+  * Implemented user interface with Thomas for zombie damage, attack, and death
+  * Organized environment and level and world outliner for UI/UX funtionality
+  * Baked in-game lighting to add a cast effect, to save time and add more detail into the project.
+  * Created fire fx for burning zombie girl
+  * Helped Diamonick with level design and incorporated various materials for new scene projectiles.
+  * Worked with Jackson as game tester to find bugs

 ## Description
 * Our game is based on on-rail shooters where the camera automatically scrolls, and you're limited by your current field of view.